How to Network in Publishing

 Also, look into events run by BookMachine, which is a skill-based publishing network for exec-level and above – but still useful for entry-level publishers from time to time.

-And don’t neglect book events such as book festivals like Cheltenham, Bloody Scotland, Killer Women etc. As well as event run by associations like Romantic Novelist’s Association and Crime Writer’s Associations.
+And don’t neglect book events such as book festivals like Cheltenham, Bloody Scotland, Killer Women etc. As well as events run by associations like the Romantic Novelist’s Association and Crime Writer’s Association.

 Search ‘publishing’ in Eventbrite for webinars and skill-sharing sessions, like my #MarketYourMarketing.
 There are events everywhere and they are a great time to network and get to know people.